eik-lib/website/docs/overview_concepts.md

 ### Eik Packages

-An Eik package is what many would consider to be the assets for a web site or web application.
-This is typically bundeled up application code which does, for many, not really make much sense to publish as a module to a public repository such as NPM.
+Eik packages are normally produced by websites and web applications.
+Such a package typically consists of bundled application code which, most of the time, does not really make much sense to publish as a module to a public repository such as NPM.

 Packages live under the [/pkg/](server_rest_api.md#packages) namespace on a Eik server.